1 day, 2 presidents: Merkel meets with Obama, then Trump

 Story highlights

-- Obama and Merkel will share a stage Thursday
+- Obama and Merkel shared a stage Thursday

 - Later, Merkel will attend the G7 with Trump